ftsrg/theta/subprojects/sts/sts/README.md

 It is a generic, low-level formalism that can describe any kind of system using variables and initial/transition expressions.
 The project includes:
 * Classes to represent STSs.
-* A domain specific language (DSL) to parse STSs from a textual representation.
+* A dataDomain specific language (DSL) to parse STSs from a textual representation.
 * A frontend that can parse systems described in the [AIGER](http://fmv.jku.at/aiger/) (And-Inverter Graph) format and represent them using STSs.

 ### Related projects